dell/csm-docs/content/docs/csidriver/upgradation/drivers/operator.md

 >Note: Dell CSI Operator version 1.4.0 and higher would install to the 'dell-csi-operator' namespace by default.

 ### Using OLM
-This is usually on OpenShift Platforms where OLM manages the operator upgrade.

 The upgrade of the Dell CSI Operator is done via Operator Lifecycle Manager.

 The `Update approval` (**`InstallPlan`** in OLM terms) strategy plays a role while upgrading dell-csi-operator on OpenShift.
 This option can be set during installation of dell-csi-operator on OpenShift via the console and can be either set to `Manual` or `Automatic`.